 Mount Evergreen Cemetery is located at 61 Stockdale Rd. and is a city-owned active cemetery that offers traditional and cremation lots.

-Mount Evergreen has two 24-unit columbariums available on the northeast corner of the cemetery.
-The units are nestled in pine trees, offering a peaceful and tranquil environment.
-The columbarium is constructed of Ontario mahogany granite.
-Each niche will hold two standard-sized urns.
-As listed in cemetery rates below, the price includes the cost of the niche, perpetual care, taxes, and the shutter door’s engraving.
+The 24 unit columbarium has been installed at the North East corner of the cemetery.
+The unit is nestled in the pine trees, offering a peaceful and tranquil environment.
+The columbarium is constructed of an Ontario Mahogany Granite.
+Each niche will hold two standard sized urns.
+The price as reflected on the 2023 Price List includes the cost of the niche, perpetual care, taxes, and engraving of the shutter door.

 A notice of 48 hours is required for any interment at Mount Evergreen Cemetery.
 To book an interment, please email the caretaker at firstname.lastname@example.org or call 613-392-2841, ext.
 4422.
 Please note that burials are not performed on Sundays or public holidays.

 Please note that all interments will cease beginning Dec.
 1 for the winter months and re-open in the spring pending ground conditions.
 Roads within the cemetery will be plowed and sanded for families to visit loved ones; however, use caution as these roads are not assumed by the municipality.